A message from Pastor Lou

 Sample children’s sermon, Silent Night?
 (Christmas Eve 2015)

 A former six year veteran of the City of Alexandria (Virginia) Police Department, Pastor Lou served primarily in midnight patrol, including as a field training officer and as part of their community policing efforts.
 He was awarded six Chief’s Outstanding Achievement and Performance Awards for his service.
-In 1994, he and his police partner were awarded the Alexandria Kiwanis’ Police Officer(s) of the Year Award.
+In 1994, he and his police partner were awarded the Alexandria Kiwanis’ Police Officer(s) of the Year Award for their community policing efforts.